 - 1. Select the variable in the ladder to add to the View List. - 2.
 Right click the mouse and choose Add to View List.
 The variable will be added to the end of the View List. - 3.
-Enter a value in the Value column.
-An error message will appear if the value you enter is out of range, incompatible, etc. - 4.
-Check the View Enable and/or Group Enable column.
+Check Enable.

 Manual Entry